Leifa129/PathFinderVisualizer/src/readme.txt

 A project i started Wednesday 4th of March.
-This is the projected i built this from: https://github.com/clementmihailescu/Pathfinding-Visualizer
+This is project is built on https://github.com/clementmihailescu/Pathfinding-Visualizer

 This project is to showcase my ability with javascript/ES7 and path algorithms.